 In what foodservice area do you work?

-Describe two current trends you are seeing today.
+Describe current foodservice trends you are seeing today.

 What steps would you advise culinary graduates to take in securing a position in today's foodservice market?